Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 print("The temperature in Tokyo is ", convert_celsius_to_fahrenheit(tokyo_temp), "°F")
 print("The temperature in Paris is ", convert_celsius_to_fahrenheit(paris_temp), "°F")
 print("The temperature in Madrid is ", convert_celsius_to_fahrenheit(madrid_temp), "°F")

+# # Output
+# The temperature in Mumbai is  82.4 °F
+# The temperature in Tokyo is  68.0 °F
+# The temperature in Paris is  69.80000000000001 °F
+# The temperature in Madrid is  None °F
 ```

 Look at the length of the code required if we did not write the function `convert_celsius_to_fahrenheit`.
 Notice the amount of repeated code.